flogy/graphql-ttl-transformer/README.md

 **Hint:** It is important to always make sure the version of the installed `graphql` dependency matches the `graphql` version the `graphql-transformer-core` depends on.

+### Publish new NPM package version

+1. Make sure version number is updated.
+2. Run `npm publish`.
+3. Create new release in GitHub including a tag.

 ## License

 The [MIT License](LICENSE)